dynatrace-oss/opentelemetry-metric-dotnet/README.md

 #### Dynatrace API Token

+If metrics are not sent to the local OneAgent endpoint but directly to a Dynatrace server, an API token has to be provided.
 The Dynatrace API token to be used by the exporter is specified using the `ApiToken` property and could, for example, be read from an environment variable.

 Creating an API token for your Dynatrace environment is described in the [Dynatrace API documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/).